 What Is the Best Weight for Backing Fly Fishing?

-30 lbs backing: Suitable for larger fish and saltwater fly fishing.
+30 lbs backing: best for big fish and saltwater fly fishing.

-If you are fishing with the larger species or going saltwater fly fishing for bonefish, permit or tarpon, 30-pound backing might be a good idea.
-The heavier line gives you extra power and toughness that is essential when fighting bigger, tougher fish.
+If you are fishing the larger species, or going saltwater fly fishing for bonefish, permit or tarpon, and after that, 30 pound support would be recommended.
+The heavier line gives you the extra grunt needed to land those bigger, tougher fish.

 How Much Backing Do You Need?